-During a strike or lock-out, you will be kept informed by a variety of methods, including email and various social media platforms (Twitter, Instagram and Facebook; find us @dalfacultyassoc).
+During a strike or lock-out, you will be kept informed by a variety of methods, including email and various social media platforms (Twitter, Instagram, Facebook @dalfacultyassoc, and on Bluesky

+@dalfaculty.bsky.social).
 We will also be creating a "Virtual Strike Headquarters", a private group on Facebook that all Members will be invited to join for updates.